 I’ve always thought of Sydney as one of the driest cities around.
 I mean, there’s a whole lot of desert on that continent!
 But I was surprised when I looked up the actual figures: Sydney has 144 rain days on average, that’s 38 more rain days than London – Whoa!

 Rain is a good excuse to stop at a pub or cafe!

 So we would like to straighten out the record and reassure all those wishing to visit our beautiful countryside and cycle or walk outdoors: we love the sun, and we love our weather.
 Our holidays are tailor-made tours, so anything more than a quick shower is seen by us as the perfect excuse to find a little café or a local pub.
 Our guides have expert local knowledge and can always seek out the best tucked-away places for tea and cakes, or some perfectly pulled pints – and enjoy a well-earned break from pedalling.

 Whether you want to cycle the Cotswolds, explore Devon and Cornwall or take a walking holiday in the Lake District we have a tour to suit you.
 Go self-guided, or join a group trip.
 Journey on your own or bring your friends and family with you.
 Want to do something special?
 Why not book a Private Tour with us – we can turn any of our trips private, or create a bespoke itinerary.

-So weather you bike or hike, by all means bring a raincoat (I always have one tucked away nearby) but our advice is to pack more sun cream than waterproofs!
+So whether you bike or hike, by all means, bring a raincoat (I always have one tucked away nearby) but our advice is to pack more sun cream than waterproofs!